-Child Criminal Exploitation is defined as:- 'where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18 into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or threat of violence.
+Child Criminal Exploitation (CCE) is defined as:- 'where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18 into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or threat of violence.
 The victim may have been criminally exploited even if the activity appears consensual.
-Child Criminal Exploitation does not always involve physical contact, it can occur through the use of technology'

-The exploitation of children and young people for crime is not a new phenomenon as evidenced by Fagan's gang in Charles Dickens book, Oliver Twist.
+Child Criminal Exploitation does not always involve physical contact, it can occur through the use of technology' The exploitation of children and young people for crime is not a new phenomenon as evidenced by Fagan's gang in Charles Dickens book, Oliver Twist.
 Children under the age of criminal responsibility, or young people who have increased vulnerability due to push:pull factors who are manipulated, coerced or forced into criminal activity provide opportunity for criminals to distance themselves from crime.

-A current trend in criminal exploitation of children and young people are 'county lines' which refer to a 'phone line through which drug deals can be made.
+A current trend in criminal exploitation of children and young people is 'county lines' which refer to a 'phone line through which drug deals can be made.
 An order is placed on the number and typically a young person will deliver the drugs to the specified address and collect the money for the deal.
 These lines are owned and managed by organised crime gangs, often from larger cities, who are expanding their markets into rural areas.
+Children are often recruited to move drugs and money between locations and are known to be exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection.
+Children can easily become trapped by this type of exploitation, as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network.